© Crown copyright 2018

 This publication is available at https://www.gov.uk/government/publications/fair-processing-national-fraud-initiative/fair-processing-level-3-full-text

 Those taking part in the National Fraud Initiative must tell individuals that their data is being processed.
-Providing this information is known as a fair processing notice: this gives the full text.
+Providing this information is known as a privacy notice.
+Set out below is the Cabinet Office full text privacy notice.

 Data matching involves comparing sets of data, such as the payroll or benefits records of a body, against other records held by the same or another body to see how far they match.
 The data is usually personal information.
 The data matching allows potentially fraudulent claims and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation.
 No assumption can be made as to whether there is fraud, error or other explanation until an investigation is carried out.

 The processing of data by the Cabinet Office in a data matching exercise is carried out with statutory authority under its powers in Part 6 of the Local Audit and Accountability Act 2014.
-It does not require the consent of the individuals concerned under the Data Protection Act 1998.
+It does not require the consent of the individuals concerned under the Data Protection Act 1998 or the GDPR.

 All bodies participating in the Cabinet Office’s data matching exercises receive a report of matches that they should investigate, so as to detect instances of fraud, over- or under-payments and other errors, to take remedial action and update their records accordingly.